JoshData/python-email-validator/README.md

 3.1](https://tools.ietf.org/html/rfc6532#section-3.1) and [RFC 5895
 (IDNA 2008) section 2](http://www.ietf.org/rfc/rfc5895.txt).)

-Normalization is also applied to quoted-string local parts if you have allowed them by the `allow_quoted_local` option.
-Unnecessary backslash escaping is removed and even the surrounding quotes are removed if they are unnecessary.
+Normalization is also applied to quoted-string local parts and domain literal IPv6 addresses if you have allowed them by the `allow_quoted_local` and `allow_domain_literal` options.
+In quoted-string local parts, unnecessary backslash escaping is removed and even the surrounding quotes are removed if they are unnecessary.
+For IPv6 domain literals, the IPv6 address is normalized to condensed form.

 Examples
 --------